tonyhue/grade-calculator/README.md

 ## Notes

 * app.min.js is compiled and minified using Codekit.
-It combines
+It prepends jquery.js and functions.js to app.js.

 ## Changelog